11 Fun Things to Do in Durham This Summer

 Cost: Flat fee of $175 + tax per group; maximum group size of 15 individuals.

-Available: Mondays and occasional Wednesdays, 9:30 and 11:30 a.m. (not available during the off season, October - April)
+Available: Mondays and occasional Wednesdays and Thursdays, 9:30 and 11:30 a.m. (not available during the off season, October - April)

 Looking for a creative birthday party venue or a fun, memorable family outing idea excursion?
 You can book a 90-minute private tour where you follow a designated guide from station to station to learn about the history and mission of Duke Lemur Center and its residents.
 Walk by lemurs and observe them in their leafy enclosures, playing with natural objects that challenge them and stimulate their curiosity.
 The tour includes a special Q&A time with trained educators.

 You might have seen lemurs that like to “move it, move it” in an animated movie or maybe at the zoo, but the DLC’s Walking with Lemurs tour is a once-in-a-lifetime opportunity to experience lemurs leaping through the trees around you.
 Here’s your chance to do something cool for your staff retreat or plan unique entertainment for your family reunion.
-Guests are guided in small groups through the forest just as the animals’ keepers set out to feed them in the morning, ensuring the appearance of furry lemurs eager to chow down on fruit and veggies for breakfast.
+Guests are guided in small groups through the forest to find the lemurs wherever they happen to be that day to observe their daily life.
 While this tour allows you to come close to lemurs and observe them, the lemurs will not directly interact with guests.
 Because visitors must quietly observe the lemurs in their natural habitat enclosures, you must be at least ten years old to participate.

 Cost: $400 + tax per group, up to four people